MenxLi/xun/README.md

 service.start(blocking=True)
 ```

-Open any tokenized URL printed at startup.
-The service exchanges its query token for one HttpOnly cookie scoped to `/`, so the browser can access every mounted display without logging in again.
+Open any tokenized URL printed at startup; the query token is exchanged for an HttpOnly cookie, so the browser reaches every mounted display without logging in again.
 API clients can use `Authorization: Bearer <token>`.

-The shared UI is served once at `<base_path>/chat/`.
-Display backends are isolated below `<base_path>/session/`: with `base_path="/xun"`, a display mounted logically at `/` is available at `/xun/session/`, while `/research` is available at `/xun/session/research/`.
-Session management and login are similarly scoped below `/xun/api/sessions` and `/xun/login`.
-Selecting a session updates the UI's connection without reloading the page.

-File browsing, upload, download, and deletion are disabled unless `expose_files=True`.
+File browsing, upload, download, and deletion require `expose_files=True`.
-The agent will start in web mode, and you can access it via the printed URL.

-Multiple displays can share one authenticated service.
-Each mount keeps its own agents, event history, and file policy:
+Multiple displays can share one authenticated service, each keeping its own agents, event history, and file policy:

 ```python
 service = WebDisplayService()